Bunching and Taxing Multidimensional Skills: Proofs

+This inequality for each pair of types $(p, p')$ is equivalent to the convexity of $u$ together with the constraint that $-x(p) \in \partial u(p)$, where $\partial u$ denotes the subdifferential of $u$ at given point.
+In this case, we know by Alexandrov theorem that $u$, since it is a convex function, is differentiable almost everywhere, and hence $\partial u(p) = \nabla u(p)$ almost everywhere.

-We next show which incentive compatibility constraints are redundant to the planner.
+We next show which incentive compatibility constraints are redundant to the planner problem in the numerical analysis.
 We establish that every reducible incentive constraint is redundant in the presence of the irreducible constraints, which shrinks the set of incentive constraints that needs to be taken into account by the planner.
-To show this result, we first define irreducible constraints.
+To show this result, we let $L \subseteq \mathbb{R}^2$ be a finite subset and we first define irreducible constraints.